tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 # Creating An Invocable

-Whether you spell it invokable or invocable, the idea of an Invocable is central to Stuart.
+Whether you spell it invocable or invocable, the idea of an Invocable is central to Stuart.
 If you're unfamiliar with what it is, refer to the "Using" document in the root docs folder or feature_invocable in the features folder.
-In a nutshell, an invokable is a small python script that gets the build environment setup for it.
+In a nutshell, an invocable is a small python script that gets the build environment setup for it.
 It gets a settings file (that the invocable defines the interface for) that provides information about what we are being invoked on.

 This guide is written in the style of a tutorial.
-This is based on the real example of an invokable [here](https://github.com/microsoft/mu_basecore).
+This is based on the real example of an invocable [here](https://github.com/microsoft/mu_basecore).

 ## The problem statement